 The Glass-Steagall Act is a 1933 law separated investment banking from retail banking.
-Investment banks organize the initial sales of stocks, called an initial public offering.
-They facilitate mergers and acquisitions.
+Investment banks organized the initial sales of stocks, called an initial public offering.
+They facilitated mergers and acquisitions.
 Many of them operated their own hedge funds.
-Retail banks take deposits, manage checking accounts and make loans.
+Retail banks took deposits, managed checking accounts, and made loans.